DInnaD/labnotebook/content/lab-notebook/2013-06-10-mansucript-reviews-on-github.md

 ---
-title: 'manuscript reviews on github?'
+categories:
+- open-science
+date: 2013-06-10T00:00:00Z
-subtitle: 'examples and questions'
+subtitle: examples and questions
-layout: post
-category: open-science
 tags:
 - blog
+title: manuscript reviews on github?
+url: /2013/06/10/mansucript-reviews-on-github/
 ---

 I was recently impressed to learn of Trevor Bedford's strategy of seeking [pre-approval](https://twitter.com/trvrb/status/334310856982671361) for posting his reviewer's comments as Github issues.
 Beyond providing links to the data and source-code, I generally don't advertise the open science nature of papers I submit -- I guess I assume that if the reader or reviewers care, it should be easy enough for them to discover it.
 Consequently I am usually immediately frustrated to realize that upon receiving my reviews I have to create a second, private repository for the review material, our replies to reviewers, etc., as I don't have permission to disclose that information. [^1]  I have recently stumbled across [several](http://www.steinsaltz.me.uk/pnas.html) [examples](http://theseamonster.net/2013/05/are-unreasonably-harsh-reviewers-retarding-the-pace-of-coral-reef-science/) of authors publishing to the web anonymous reviews they have received.
 Though anonymous, I feel the practice potentially murky without explicit permission, so I would appreciate any insight others have on this.